- Straight: The vicious Emperor Evulz is always defeated by the heroic Bob and his friends, but always returns to start another Evil Plan.

 Evulz: "It won't matter what you do to me.
 Arrest me, crucify me, I swear to you I'll be back.
 Every.
 Single.
 Time."

-Defied: After his fourth defeat, Evulz is carted back to his Cardboard Prison and gives Bob a Hannibal Lecture mocking their refusal to kill him and pointing out they'll keep doing this forever, at which point Alice shoots him in the back of the head.
+- Defied: After his fourth defeat, Evulz is carted back to his Cardboard Prison and mocks Bob for their refusal to kill him and pointing out they'll keep doing this forever, at which point Alice shoots him in the back of the head.

 - Discussed: "You know, killing him would probably prevent a lot of collateral damage.
 Sometimes I wonder why we let him live."

 - Conversed: "You know, it's been years and this guy keeps coming back, after all the stuff that's happened."
 "I guess the show wouldn't be the same without the bad guy."